 Immigrants Rising Scholarships: Immigrants Rising plays home to countless resources for undocumented students, their families, and allies.
 This group’s scholarship resources page covers the ins and outs of the application process, how to build a stand-out scholarship essay, and a comprehensive list of graduate and undergraduate scholarships.

 While DACA students have access to employment authorization, current legal issues prevent the approval of new DACA recipients.
 As a result, undocumented students may not have access to the jobs needed to pay for tuition and housing.
-Additionally, this can lead to individuals tackling taxing jobs with inadequate pay.
+Additionally, this can lead to students tackling taxing jobs with low pay.
 We address this issue in the section below.

-While the DACA approval process is stalled, securing work authorization is nearly impossible.
-That said, tackling freelance work allows you to work without federal approval.
+When the DACA approval process was stalled, securing work authorization was nearly impossible.
+As of 2023, work approval has been reinstalled in DACA, but that could change again as the matter makes its way through court and because 2024 is an election year.
+It’s important to get work approval, but because thing can change, you need to be aware of other ways to earn money.
+Taking on freelance work allows you to work without federal approval.
 From freelance writing to tech support, these positions can offer valuable income while earning your degree.
 That said, you’ll still need to pay taxes.
-Individuals working without a social security number must request an individual taxpayer ID number (ITIN) by completing form W-7.
+People working without a social security number must request an individual taxpayer ID number (ITIN) by completing form W-7.

 Under the Table

 Similar to freelance work, tackling under the table work in various settings can allow you to make some money while completing academic requirements.
-As the IRS requires tax filings for income exceeding $10,000.
 While not glamorous, these jobs include babysitting, house sitting, cleaning jobs, pet care, graphic design, tutoring, snow removal, and driving for rideshare companies.
 Like freelance work, you’ll need to pay taxes if earning more than $10,000.

 Increased Mental Health Risk